Pipeline outage causes U.S. gasoline supply crunch, panic buying

 The Environmental Protection Agency issued a waiver on Tuesday that allows distributors to continue supplying winter fuel blends through May 18 in three Mid-Atlantic states to help ease supplies.

 North Carolina and the U.S. Department of Transportation, meanwhile, relaxed fuel-driver rules, allowing truckers hauling gasoline to work longer hours.
-North Carolina and Virginia have both declared a state of emergency.
+North Carolina, Virginia and Florida have declared a state of emergency.

 The U.S. has also started the work needed to enable temporary waivers of Jones Act vessels in response to the cyber attack - something that would allow foreign flagged fuel carriers to move from one U.S. port to another, the Transportation Department said.